Watheq9/d2qminus-repro/experiments/rl/README.md

 # Reinforcement Learning Experiments

 ## 1. Train RL model
 First step is to train a Doc2Query model that optimizes the ELECTRA score directly using reinforcement learning.
+We release our model after training on Huggingface [here](https://huggingface.co/Watheq/d2q_monoELECTRA_1400).
 To log training details, you need to create an account on Wandb.
 Follow the instructions [here](https://docs.wandb.ai/quickstart) for creating the account and do the login.
 Then, you can run the following script:
 ```
 python experiments/rl/trl_ppo_d2q.py
 ```